Isik-lab/SocialGNN/README.md

 # Relational Visual Information explains Human Social Inference: A Graph Neural Network model for Social Interaction Recognition

-The project is described in our paper <>
+The project is described in our paper

+### COMING SOON

 ## How to run this code?